The Power of Forgiveness

 Forgiveness is not about forgetting or even making a statement that what happened to create resentment is acceptable.
 It is about making a personal statement that one does not want to be emotionally controlled by the events, memories and perception of self that resentments create.

-It is our philosophy that there are many ways to forgive.
+There are many ways to forgive.
 However, the least helpful way is giving the terrible advice of “Just let this go.”
 Well, how?
 How do people “let go?”
 How do people forgive?

 How Do We Forgive?